Teamscale JavaScript Profiler

 Commit

-The application you are testing was typically from a specific revision of your source code, and you might want to test different revisions of the same application concurrently.
-To differentiate between coverage collected for different revisions, specify the revision the application was built from via the parameter --commit
+-r COMMIT, --commit COMMITThe application you are testing was typically from a specific revision of your source code, and you might want to test different revisions of the same application concurrently.
+To differentiate between coverage collected for different revisions, specify the revision the application was built from via the parameter --commit, for example, --commit main:1741709771000 (branch and Unix epoch timestamp) or --commit bb918e2b666b226553e791187c94c7811cf0da9e (Git commit hash).
+You can either specify a commit as a pair of branch name and Unix epoch timestamp in milliseconds, separated by colon, or provide a revision string, for example, a Git hash.

 Coverage Collection Options